-Is it necessary?
+Is insulating a garage door necessary?
 No, but it is highly advantageous.
-See below for the top 4 benefits of insulating your garage.

 1. Garage Door Insulation Saves Energy